 The impact that price increases in commodities, particularly food and energy, have on core inflation and the wider economy has been the subject of extensive research, employing a range of methodologies and focusing on diverse geographical contexts.
 This study divides the literature into studies based on developed countries and in developing / underdeveloped countries.
-Nevertheless, the findings suggest that second-round effects are more prevalent in developing / underdeveloped countries, although the data and methods used differ.
+Nevertheless, the findings suggest that second-round effects are more prevalent in developing / underdeveloped countries than in developed countries, although the data and methods used differ.